← Back To Articles

 2. Does goal-based borrowing restrict how money is spent?

-No. It guides behavior but usually does not enforce spending controls.
+No. It guides behaviour but usually does not enforce spending controls.

 3. Is goal-based borrowing safer?